 The feature Text Placement (see clause X.X) is used specifically to place text cartographically.
 The properties of the text placement feature are described as follows;

 Geometry (point) - the point location of the centre of the text string.

-Text attribute - the attribute which is to be placed.
+Text type - the attribute (or class) which is to be placed.

 Flip bearing - the angle forming a semi circle within which the text can be placed.